Last updated: 20 May 2009 Update History

 A trans-sector approach is required to guide us through the development of the NBN.
 It is critical to look across a variety of industry sectors to create synergy.
 There are significant opportunities to utilise new telecoms networks for e-health, e-education and smart grids.

 Network operators currently utilise the copper access network to provide DSL based broadband services and the HFC cable network to provide similar products.
-While the government plans for a wholesale based national broadband network may change fundamental aspects of the telecoms industry in Australia, the copper and HFC based network will continue to co-exist alongside the fibre based networks for the foreseeable future.
+While the government plans for a wholesale based national broadband network may change fundamental aspects of the telecoms industry in

 Of critical importance to ISP’s is whether to further invest in DSLAM infrastructure as the fibre optic based national broadband network is built.
 Further investment will enable ISP’s to directly connect subscribers to their network rather than relying on purchasing wholesale services.
 However in the longer term the national broadband network may render this investment obsolete as subscribers are migrated to the fibre network.